Wered6/UE5-StyleGuide/README.md

 This issue can be hard to predict and hard to account for.
 The person migrating the static meshes may not be the same person who is familiar with the development of both projects' master material.
 They may not be even aware that the static meshes in question rely on material instances which then rely on the master material.
 The Migrate tool requires the entire chain of dependencies to work however, and so it will be forced to grab `Content/MaterialLibrary/M_Master` when it copies these assets to the other project, and it will overwrite the existing asset.

 It is at this point where if the master materials for both projects are incompatible in *any way*, you risk breaking possibly the entire material library for a project and any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.

+<a name="structure-top-level-risk-free></a>
 <a name="3.2.3"></a>

 #### 3.2.3 Samples, Templates and Marketplace Content Are Risk-Free

-An extension to [Reduce Migration Conflicts](#3.2.2), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.
+An extension to [Reduce Migration Conflicts](#structure-top-level-migration-conflicts), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.

-You cannot trust marketplace content to fully conform to the [top level folder rule](#3.2).
-There exists many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global
+You cannot trust marketplace content to fully conform to the [top level folder rule](#structure-top-level).
+There exists many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global `Content` folder.
-`Content` folder.

-When adhering to [top level folder rule](#3.2), the worst fab conflict you can have is if two fab assets both have the same Epic sample content.
-If all your
-assets are in a project-specific folder, including sample content you may have moved into your folder, your project will never break.
+When adhering to [top level folder rule](#structure-top-level), the worst fab conflict you can have is if two fab assets both have the same Epic sample content.
+If all your assets are in a project-specific folder, including sample content you may have moved into your folder, your project will never break.

+<a name="structure-top-level-dlc"></a>
 <a name="3.2.4"></a>

 #### 3.2.4 DLC, Sub-Projects and Patches Are Easily Maintained